RiskIQ/check_nids_interfaces/README.md

 increases the possibility of receiving the desired traffic, it also compounds the time required for the plugin to complete execution, thus increasing the chance that the plugin could exceed its allotted execution time.

-Finally, this plugin is also designed so that it may be run manually using the `-v' option for verbose output.
-This makes use of colorized terminal output using the [bash_colors][bc] library and is useful when spot checking and troubleshooting monitoring health interactively.

 [bc]: https://github.com/maxtsepkov/bash_colors